seanhlewis/godot-3d-multiplayer-websockets/README.md

-# Godot Multiplayer Template
+# Godot Multiplayer Template Websockets

-This is a template for a 3D multiplayer game developed in Godot Engine 4.3.
-It provides a basic structure for a multiplayer setup, where each player has a nickname displayed above their character and the option to choose from four different skins: red, green, blue, or yellow.
+This is a template for a 3D multiplayer game developed in Godot Engine 4.4.1.
+It provides a basic structure for a multiplayer setup with Websockets, where each player has a nickname displayed above their character and the option to choose from four different skins: red, green, blue, or yellow.

 ## How to run the project